 This may be tough, as I know I too love flipping through a real book, but you’ll be so glad you did.
 The price of e-readers has plummeted in the last few years, making them super-affordable.

 In addition to your one carry on bag, most airlines allow you to bring a personal item such as a backpack or purse on board.
 The best thing to do is take a backpack and load as much as you can inside.
 Just remember only one bag can go above your head and the second under your feet.
 So, keep that in mind when choosing which personal item to take as carry on.

 Bonus Packing Tips

 Here are some other tips that’ll help you pack your carry on like a boss

 - Know your airline weight limit.
 Essential, even 2kgs over can cost you big!

 - Roll, don’t fold.
 Rolling is far superior to folding.
 Rolled clothes take up much less space than folded ones.

-Long haul flights might be fatiguing at times, but the primary concern is probably to do with jet lag.
+Even the best long haul flights can be fatiguing at times, but the primary concern has probably to do with jet lag.
 How do you avoid it?
 Well, you can’t completely, because you’re crossing time zones, but you can minimize it a little.

 These are a few tips jet-lag-busting helpful hints: